leoadec/leoadec.github.io/_jobs/qctrl-lead-software-engineer-quantum-control.md

 employer: Q-CTRL Pty.
 Ltd.
 location: Sydney, NSW, Australia
 ---
- - Manage a team of up to five software engineers.
+ - Managed a team of up to five developers of the quantum control software Boulder Opal.